-EU proposes SPC manufacturing waiver
+EU SPC manufacturing and stockpiling waiver takes effect

 SPCs extend the term of patents for medicinal and plant protection products which require regulatory approval before they can be put on the market.
-SPCs expire 15 years from the date of the first marketing authorization in the EU, the term being capped at 5 years from the expiry date of the basic patent.
+SPCs expire 15 years from the date of the first marketing authorization in the EU or EEA, the term being capped at 5 years from the expiry date of the basic patent.
 The value of SPCs to the innovator pharmaceutical industry is immense, as the term of the SPC is typically when the product achieves its peak sales.

 SPCs were introduced in the EU in the early 1990s, and since then many other countries, including the US, Japan, South Korea, Russia and Australia, have adopted similar legislation to provide patent term extension for pharmaceutical products.
 However, this has not been adopted worldwide: many major countries, including China and India, still do not have any form of patent term extension.
 Canada introduced SPCs in September 2017, but the term of Canadian SPCs is capped at two years from the expiry date of the basic patent.

 The EU considered this difference put EU generics and biosimilars manufacturers at a disadvantage compared with competitors outside the EU, on two grounds.

 - SPCs prevent manufacturing the protected product inside the EU, even for export to countries where SPC protection for the product does not exist or has expired.

 - SPCs were considered to delay the entry of EU manufacturers into the EU market, as they cannot build up EU production capacity until the SPCs have expired.
 This makes it more difficult for EU-made generic pharmaceuticals to come onto the EU market the day the SPC expires.

 Neither of these restrictions apply to manufacturers located in non-EU countries with no SPCs or expired SPCs.
 There was concern that this disparity may cause some pharmaceutical manufacturing to relocate outside the EU.